Think Again – How to Reason and Argue, looks at where we are currently going wrong with arguing and how we can get back on track.

 Where we are currently

-Terrorism, poverty, inequality – and if you’re reading in 2020, Coronavirus – are all gigantic crises in scope and scale which cannot be solved without widespread co-operation.
+Terrorism, poverty, inequality – and if you’re reading in 2020, Coronavirus – are all gigantic crises in scope and scale that cannot be solved without widespread cooperation.
 If you’re naïve like me, you might be thinking “Why don’t we just get on with each other, work together and solve these pressing issues; after all, we have the remarkable science and technology to help solve them!”

 But, with a bit of hope, we can get out of this rut and start working together for good.
 The main thing we need to do is communicate and start arguing better.
 We need to assert less and understand more; we need to lecture less and be willing to learn more.

 Let’s start by being more diverse